 If you are traveling through towns and plan to sleep in hotels, book in advance to avoid those soul-crushing No Vacancy sighs at the end of a long day.
-Knowing where I plan to sleep or at least having mapped-out options is the most important piece to alleviate my anxiety on the road.
+Knowing where I plan to sleep or at least having mapped-out options always alleviates my anxiety on the road.

 Let People Know Where You’re Going